admin404nextfloor/Infrastructure-Setup-Linux-PostgreSQL-pgAdmin/README.md

-# Project: Infrastructure Setup (Linux, PostgreSQL, pgAdmin)
+# Infrastructure Setup (Linux, PostgreSQL, pgAdmin)

 ## Overview
 This project demonstrates the deployment of PostgreSQL and pgAdmin on a VPS/VDS using Docker Compose.
 The goal was to automate the installation and configuration process, ensuring a streamlined and efficient setup.
 The work was carried out according to the planned schedule and successfully completed.